CAST-genomics/haptools/docs/commands/simphenotype.rst

 Input
 ~~~~~
-Genotypes must be specified in VCF and haplotypes must be specified in the :doc:`.hap file format </formats/haplotypes>`.
-If you'd like to encode simple SNPs as causal variants within a ``.hap`` file, use the haptools API like in :ref:`this example <api-examples-snps2hap>`.
+Genotypes must be specified in VCF and haplotypes must be specified in the :doc:`.snplist </formats/snplist>` or :doc:`.hap file format </formats/haplotypes>`.

 .. note::
    Your ``.hap`` files must contain a "beta" extra field.
 See :ref:`this section <formats-haplotypes-extrafields-simphenotype>` of the ``.hap`` format spec for more details.